1coderookie/Kobra2PlusInsights/docs/hardware/bed.md

 !!! warning "Attention: PEI Plate Size"

-    If you're looking for a bedplate, a magnetic foil or just a PEI plate from a third party company, you need to get yourself a *230x230mm* plate, otherwise it would be too small!
+    If you're looking for a bedplate, a magnetic foil or just a PEI plate from a third party company, you need to get yourself a *330x330mm* plate, otherwise it would be too small!
-    As it seems that most parts out there are either 220x220mm or 235x235mm, get yourself the 235x235mm version then.
-There is about 4mm space between the z-axis aluminum frames and the original bedplate, so if you pay attention to position e.g. the bigger PEI plate from the aftermarket correctly, then it'll fit.

 ??? tip "Clean The PEI Plate Of The Bed"